instax-dutta/flac_bulk_download/README.md

 - [Hifi API](https://tidal.401658.xyz) for providing free access to Tidal's music library
 - **[Exportify](https://exportify.net/)** for making Spotify playlist export easy and secure
 - The open-source community for inspiration and support

+## 🌐 Web App Coming Soon

+We're working on a user-friendly web interface that will make the entire process even easier:

+- **🎯 Drag & Drop**: Simply drag your CSV file to start processing
+- **📊 Real-time Progress**: Visual progress bars and download statistics
+- **🎵 Playlist Preview**: See your tracks before downloading
+- **⚙️ Settings Panel**: Configure quality, timeouts, and other options
+- **📱 Mobile Friendly**: Works on all devices
+- **☁️ Cloud Processing**: No need to install anything locally

+**Stay tuned for updates!** ⭐ Star this repository to get notified when the web app launches.

 ## 📈 Stats